 Best Clean: Physicians Formula Organic Wear Dewy Blush Elixir

 If you prefer clean beauty products, you'll appreciate Physicians Formula Dewy Blush Elixir.
 A staple from the brand's Organic Wear line, this cream blush contains minimal ingredients.
-Organic superfruits, aloe vera, and jojoba oil help create a plump, healthy, hydrated complexion.
+Organic superfruits, aloe vera, and jojoba oil help create a plump, hydrated complexion.
 And the natural fruit-inspired shades add the perfect kiss of color to your cheeks.

 If we had to pick just drugstore cream blush, we'd go with Revlon's Photoready Cream Blush.
-The extra-silky formula creates a dewy, healthy-looking flush, and it blends effortlessly.
+The extra-silky formula creates a dewy, natural-looking flush, and it blends effortlessly.
 That said, if you only want to spend a few bucks, you can achieve a glowy, rosy effect with Wet n Wild MegaGlo Makeup Stick Blush.

 What to Look For in a Drugstore Cream Blush